Build a Ladder Ball Golf Game- Make the Bolas!

 - ¼” Drill Bit

-- 1” Spade Bit
+- 1” Spade Bit or Forstner Bit

 Always remember to use care and precaution when working on any project.
 Always wear the appropriate personal protection equipment such as safety glasses and gloves.
 Never operate power tools or equipment you are not familiar with, always read owners manuals and don’t be afraid to sign up for some classes in you community that will teach you how to use power tools and equipment.